jvazpa/chipnchop/README.md

 ### 🧩 About & Usage

-When you have downloaded the repository, you must specify the path of the parameters that are needed in the test_params.txt file, located in the test folder.
-Then, in the chipnchop folder you must write in the terminal "bash chipnchop <FULL/PATH/to/params/test_params.txt> [options]".
-As for <FULL/PATH/to/params/test_params.txt>, you must CLARIFY THE COMPLETE DIRECTORY TO PARAMETERS FILE.
-With regards to [options], you must write -TF if the analyzed proteins are transcription factors or interact with the chromatine in a similar way, or -HI if the proteins analyzed are histones or other specific epigenetic marks that affect large portions of DNA, in contrast to transcription factors.
+Once you have downloaded the repository, using it is easy as pie.
+First, you must specify the path of the parameters that are needed in the test_params.txt file, located in the test folder.
+Then, in the chipnchop folder you must call chipnchop by typing: "bash chipnchop <FULL/PATH/to/params/test_params.txt> [options]".
+Remember, in <FULL/PATH/to/params/test_params.txt>, you must CLARIFY THE COMPLETE DIRECTORY TO PARAMETERS FILE.

+With regard to other [options], you must write -TF if the analyzed proteins are transcription factors or interact with the chromatine in a similar way, or -HI if the proteins analyzed are histones or other specific epigenetic marks that affect large portions of DNA, in contrast to transcription factors.
+By default, chipnchop will assume you are working with a transcription factor (-TF) unless you state otherwise by using option -HI.
+Basically, changing this option includes slight changes

 ### 🔗 Requiered Dependencies and Specifications

-For running this pipeline, you have to check that the following softwares are installed in your system:
+For running this pipeline, you have to check that the following software are installed in your system:
 [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)
 [SAMTOOLS](https://sourceforge.net/projects/samtools/files/samtools/)